choshina/FalSTAR-NFM/README.md

 2. Change parameters, e.g., to run less trials rather than 30, it can be modified to "10"

-3. "cd src/scriptgen/" and "python breach_test.py config/breach/[the configuration file modified]"
+3. "cd src/scriptgen/" and "python breach_test.py config/breach/[the configuration file modified in step 1]"

 4. Go back to the root folder and run "make"